4. Mobile and Voice Adaptability

 Google sees links as an important ranking factor.
 After all, what would the web and our sites be without links?
 There are three types of links you should aim to build and weave into your content:

-Also referred to as backlinks, inbound links is one of the strongest ranking components in Google’s search algorithm.
+Also referred to as backlinks, inbound links are one of the strongest ranking components in Google’s search algorithm.
 When sites with strong domain authorities link back to yours, it helps prove to Google that your site is relevant and trustworthy.

 You can use tools such as SEMRush to track your inbound links and remove any of your links from sites that carry a low domain authority.
 Build relationships with key influencers in your industry and submit guest blog posts to their sites.